 It’s a church.
 So why is it sending out health and fitness content?
-Because at the base of it all, church goers are human beings too.
+Because at the base of it all, churchgoers are human beings too.
 They get affected by poor health and fitness choices.

 Social media scoops

 This is one of the best church newsletter ideas you will find.
-Church members love music and worshiping is at the top of it.
+Church members love music and worship is at the top of it.
 When preparing for the next sermon, craft a great worship list that church members can look forward to for the next Sunday.
-Include this in your newsletter as a link to either a short YouTube or Spotify playlist specially made for that week.
+Include this in your newsletter as a link to either a short YouTube or Spotify playlist especially made for that week.

 In the same way, when people are commuting or driving to and from work, they listen to lots of podcasts.
 In addition, they are always looking for new podcasts to listen to.
-Add a Christianity theme into their lists of podcasts by picking out good podcasts and adding those to your newsletter as suggestions.
+Add a Christianity theme to their lists of podcasts by picking out good podcasts and adding those to your newsletter as suggestions.

-It is fair to say that podcasts are comparatively less popular to music and might not get clicked on as much as the worship list, but they are a good option for subscribers to have.
+It is fair to say that podcasts are comparatively less popular than music and might not get clicked on as much as the worship list, but they are a good option for subscribers to have.

 Quotes can be a short nice read that your church members need to push them through that day or week.
 In addition, quotes by more prominent ministers of God can be even more appealing.

 Add some http://spiritualinspirationministries.blogspot.com/2016/12/powerful-quotes-from-bishop-td-jakes.htmlof these to your church newsletter ideas in order to inspire your congregation without trying too hard.